 Self-direction: driven by approval from others; personal standards are unreasonably high (see self as exceptional) or too low (sees self as victim); may be unaware of motivations

-2. Flawed interpersonal functioning:
+2. Flawed interpersonal functioning in 2 areas:

 Empathy: impaired ability to recognize or identify with others feelings; over or under-estimate own effect on others; tuned into other’s reactions only as it relates to self